uva/prog-betagamma/22 Text/35 Sentiment/content.md

 ## Testing

-Add the following code to test your functions.
-It adds *interpretation* to your program.
+First convince yourself that everything works as it should by trying out some sentences.
+You can add the following code to test your functions:

     total_score = sentiment_of_text("...")
     if total_score > 0: